Life of Spice

 I'm an avid cook, have done a bit of catering, taught a few cooking classes, and have been writing a cookbook on how to use herbs, spices and other flavorings for many years...maybe someday I’ll publish it.
 In the meantime, I created this site mostly for myself and friends and family, so it's not geared toward the general public.
 The Recipe page has just a few recipes; those that are often-requested by others and those I'd like access to on the road.
 On the Food Stuff page I included lists of my favorite restaurants, both local and away.
 There are also lists of ethnic and gourmet markets in the area.

 I also compiled Serving Boulder - the most comprehensive list of all the restaurants that have ever been in Boulder.

 Although most of my culinary activities have been outside the daily paycheck, I have enjoyed a few paid gigs including recipe development for Frontier Natural Brands and White Wave and marketing/PR for natural food companies.
-And, sometimes for fun, I connect people in the Boulder food world if I think they should be connected....someone dubbed me a culinary empresario.
+And, sometimes for fun, I put together people in the Boulder food world if I think they should be connected....someone dubbed me a culinary empresario.

 My real jobs?
 I've worked in marketing, promotions, PR and administration for four of the industries that made Boulder what it is: Ski, hi-tech, natural products and aerospace.
-Now I support planetary scientists as an administrator for NASA missions.

 I hope this site will bring a little spice into your life, both literally and figuratively.